Special Court for Sierra Leone: Contempt cases

 The Court has opened two contempt cases.
 The first was opened in 2005 involved the alleged intimidation of a witness by Brima Samura, an investigator for the defense team in the AFRC case and wives of the defendants: Margaret Brima, Neneh Jalloh, Esther Kamara, and Anifa Kamara.
 Samura was acquitted, but all the other defendants were sentenced to one year of probation.

 The second case was opened in 2011 and involved witness tampering, interference with the administration of justice, and other allegations against Brima Kamara and Santigie Kanu, who at the time had already been sentenced for the previous case against them, and Hassan Bangura, Samuel Kargbo, and Eric Senessie.
 At a July 2011 preliminary hearing, Kargbo entered a guilty plea; the other four defendants pleaded not guilty.
 In June 2012, Eric Senessie was tried and convicted of eight counts of contempt of court.
 He was sentenced the following month to two years' incarceration per count, with each sentence to run concurrently.

 Kamara, Kanu, and Bangura were also tried in June 2012.
 In September 2012, they were convicted of contempt of court.
 Kanu and Bangura were convicted of two counts of "interfering with the administration of justice by offering a bribe to a witness" and for attempting to induce a witness who had given testimony before the special court to recant.
 Kamara was convicted for attempting to induce a witness to recant testimony he had previously given as well.
 In October 2012, Kargbo, Kamara, Kanu, and Bangura were sentenced to prison terms ranging from 18 months (suspended for Kargbo) to 2 years on contempt charges stemming from allegations of witness tampering.

-In 2012, Charles Taylor's lead defense counsel, Courtenay Griffiths, was accused of disclosing the identities of protected witness.
+In 2012, Charles Taylor's lead defense counsel, Courtenay Griffiths, was accused of disclosing the identities of protected witnesses.
 The Court ultimately found him not guilty.

 In October 2012, a seventh defendant, Prince Taylor, was charged with nine counts of contempt of court for witness tampering and interference with the administration of justice.
 In October 2013, an Appeals Chamber panel overturned his initial conviction in a 2–1 ruling.